MariaAlonsoLeon/WeatherProyect/README.md

 1. Download the latest version of the project from the Releases of the project.
 2. Unzip the folders and place them in the desired location.
 3. Start the ActiveMQ broker from [ActiveMQ (apache.org)](https://activemq.apache.org/).
-4. Run the 'event-store-builder' module; you'll need to specify the directory where you want to store the data lake.
+4. Run the 'datalake-builder' module; you'll need to specify the directory where you want to store the data lake and the names of the topics (prediction.Weather y prediction.Hotel).
     *   **Requirements:** Pass the base path and topic names as arguments.
-    *   Use the command `java -jar event-store-builder-1.0-SNAPSHOT-jar-with-dependencies.jar your_directory`.
+    *   Use the command `java -jar event-store-builder-1.0-SNAPSHOT-jar-with-dependencies.jar your_directory topic`.
 5. Repeat the above step for the 'weather-responsive-hotel-offer-advisor,' 'weather-provider,' and 'hotelOffer-provider' modules.
 Here's an example; remember to replace the program argument values with your desired ones.
     *   **Requirements:**
         *   'weather-provider': Requires the API key as an argument and the path to the file with information about locations (see note below for more information).